hiblacker/codewars-daily/README.md

 5. 相关知识

 # 今日份Codewar
-- 【5sku】原题：Perimeter of squares in a rectangle
+- 5sku - Perimeter of squares in a rectangle

 The drawing shows 6 squares the sides of which have a length of 1, 1, 2, 3, 5, 8.
 It's easy to see that the sum of the perimeters of these squares is : `4 * (1 + 1 + 2 + 3 + 5 + 8) = 4 * 20 = 80`